Creating composite elements

 The first two questions center around the form element itself: how would

-element to provide some custom logic.
-In this particular case, our element
+some custom logic.
+In this particular case, our element should have three

 - If an integer timestamp is provided, it should be used to determine and store the day, month, and year